Bridging The Gap

 To help support these outcomes, designers are optimizing built environments where clinicians can easily collaborate in a single space and deliver integrated treatment plans.

-Key features to an integrated care model include:
+Key features of an integrated care model include the following:

-- Patient experience.
-“Warm hand-offs,” or the primary care physician being present to introduce a patient to the behavioral health practitioner, streamlines the transferring of care between members the care team.
-This helps builds trusting relationships between the patient and care providers, and simplifies the logistical complexity, time, and stress patients experience acquiring care from multiple providers.
+• Patient experience.
+“Warm hand-offs,” or the primary care physician being present to introduce a patient to the behavioral health practitioner, streamline the transferring of care between members of the care team.
+This helps build trusting relationships between the patient and care providers, and simplifies the logistical complexity, time, and stress that patients experience when receiving care from multiple providers.

-- Providers collaborate as a team to create cohesive health goals for each patient.
+• Collaboration.
+Providers collaborate as a team to create cohesive health goals for each patient.
 Providers exchange medical information, coordinate care plans, and work together to link patients with community resources.
-Contradictory instruction to the patient is minimized and can easily be navigated.
+Contradictory instruction given to the patient is minimized and easily managed when it does occur.

-- With increased staff communication and collaboration happening in open and semi-enclosed spaces, preserving patient privacy and confidentiality is critical in team-based spaces.
+• Privacy.
+With increased staff communication and collaboration happening in open and semi-enclosed spaces, preserving patient privacy and confidentiality is critical.

 In an adjacent layout, separate behavioral health and primary care clinics are located within the same building, ideally on the same floor.
 This model simplifies physical access to alternate care services through clinic adjacency and offers more flexibility by allowing primary care and behavioral care practices to function independently and collaborate as needed.
 This layout also presents opportunities for the separate practices to share certain spaces and resources, such as community programs and educational sessions, entry areas and waiting rooms, and staff break rooms.